chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > Have a look at any of the Haskell database libraries perhaps.

-- General idea / approach to doing SQl was explained, but there isn't a complete and working example.
+- General idea / approach to doing SQL was explained, but there isn't a complete and working example.
 Person was referred to Haskell database libraries, but it seems that referrer wasn't sure whether they would help.

 ### Thread: Questions regarding how to do X for general and specific things